core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ### Supporting Block-wise {#client-blockwise}

 If Block-wise {{RFC7959}} is supported, the client may fragment the first application CoAP request before protecting it as an original message with OSCORE, as defined in {{Section 4.1.3.4.1 of RFC8613}}.

 In such a case, the OSCORE processing in step 2 of {{client-processing}} is performed on each inner block of the first application CoAP request, and the following also applies.

-The client takes the additional following step between steps 2 and 3 of {{client-processing}}.
+* The client takes the additional following step between steps 2 and 3 of {{client-processing}}.

    A. If the OSCORE-protected request from step 2 conveys a non-first inner block of the first application CoAP request (i.e., the Block1 Option processed at step 2 had NUM different than 0), then the client skips the following steps and sends the OSCORE-protected request to the server.
 In particular, the client MUST NOT include the EDHOC Option in the OSCORE-protected request.

-The client takes the additional following step between steps 3 and 4 of {{client-processing}}.
+* The client takes the additional following step between steps 3 and 4 of {{client-processing}}.

    B. If the size of the built CBOR sequence exceeds MAX_UNFRAGMENTED_SIZE (see {{Section 4.1.3.4.2 of RFC8613}}), the client MUST stop processing the request and MUST abort the Block-wise transfer.
 Then, the client can continue by switching to the purely sequential workflow shown in {{fig-non-combined}}.
 That is, the client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}, and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.

-Further considerations and guidelines about the use of Block-wise together with the EDHOC + OSCORE request are provided in {{block-wise-performance}}.
+The performance advantage of using the EDHOC + OSCORE request can be lost, when used in combination with Block-wise transfers that rely on specific parameter values and block sizes.

 ## Server Processing {#server-processing}